The purpose of the project is summarized in General Information.

-You must submit a printed draft memo by 7 April 2017 and make an appointment to get feedback from me.
-It is common that new content flows into the final draft; if you have any doubts about the wording of the new content, ask me before you submit.
+You must submit a printed draft memo by 20 March 2015 31 March 2015 to Andy Fong and make an appointment to get feedback from him.
+It is common that new content flows into the final draft; if you have any doubts about the wording of the new content, ask Mr. Fong before you submit.

-The revised memo is due, in PDF form, on 13 April 2016 at 5pm.
+The revised memo is due, in PDF form, on 27 March 2015 at 1pm 7 April 2015 at 5pm.
 Email it as an attachment together with one Redex file (if needed).
 Both file names should use the last names of the partners, plus a suitable suffix (.pdf and .rkt).